Our Trustees are selected for their wealth of skills and commitment to sustainable development - supporting us to run as a business and a charity.

 Natalie Rees BA, MSc, MIEnvSc

-In her spare time Natalie enjoys cycling and walking and is a strong supporter of active travel.
-Natalie also enjoys cooking and exploring the countryside with her husband and three children.
+Natalie is married with 3 children in her spare time she enjoys cycling and walking and is a strong supporter of active travel.
+She also cooking and experimenting with veg from the families allotment.

 Director of European Operations, Consultancy & Business Development;